Assisted Sales: What are They and Do They Work? 2023

 Types of Assisted Sale

-As we have already mentioned, the term “Assisted Sale” is quite a general one that covers many bases.
+As we have already mentioned, the term ‘assisted sale’ is quite a general one that covers many bases.
 To this end, some options that fall under this umbrella may be suitable for certain individuals, while others may not.

-For example, if a seller owns property with outstanding mortgage payments, an Assisted Sale with a cash advance will almost invariably be more beneficial than one without a cash advance.
+For example, if a seller owns property with outstanding mortgage payments, an assisted sale with a cash advance will almost invariably be more beneficial than one without a cash advance.

-For this reason, if you are considering selling your home via an Assisted Sale, we highly recommend reading through the following sections in detail.
+For this reason, if you are considering selling your home via an assisted sale, we highly recommend reading through the following sections in detail.

 You will then draw up a contract with them, setting up the buyer to purchase the property at the end of an agreed term.

-This means that - on a specified later date upon which both parties must agree - contracts can be exchanged and ownership will be transferred from the seller (or “vendor”) to the buyer (the investor or developer).
+This means that - on a specified later date upon which both parties must agree - contracts can be exchanged and ownership will be transferred from the seller to the buyer (the investor or developer).

 Hidden fees

-• The owner approaches an investor, developer or other Assisted Sale specialist (the buyer)
+• The owner approaches an investor, developer or other assisted sale specialist (the buyer)

 • This buyer then draws up a contract with the seller, whereby they reserve the option to take ownership of the property after a certain period of time, paying the seller a pre-agreed amount upon exchange of contracts